NREL/OpenStudio-user-documentation/docs/reference/parametric_analysis_tool_2.md

 ## View the Server

-This tab won't be necessary for most users, but can provide additional functionality and diagnostics for advacned users.
+This tab won't be necessary for most users, but can provide additional functionality and diagnostics for advanced users.
 It provides an interface to the server the analysis ran on.

 ![EDAPT Export](img/pat2/server_01.png)